Gap insurance and loan/lease coverage may be the most 2 important car insurance coverages you've never heard of.

 You file a claim.
 Your car insurance company informs you they'll disburse a payment of $26,000 to cover your car's actual cash value.
 You breathe a sigh of relief before looking at your latest loan statement … and gasp when you see that you still owe $28,000 on your car!
 That leaves $2,000 — plus your $500 deductible — for you to cover out-of-pocket, assuming you don't want to retain salvage (i.e., retain ownership of your totaled car).
 If you do retain salvage, the salvage value will also be deducted from the payout.

 Gap insurance covers the difference between what you owe on your car and what your car insurance company is willing to pay for it — without any maximum payout stipulation.
 If you financed a new car, chances are this gap will linger for a couple of years, leaving you responsible for the difference in the event of a total loss.
 Eventually the difference in these totals will vanish, but in the meantime, gap coverage protects you from having to cover the difference.

 It's worth mentioning that, in most cases, you can only use gap insurance if you've purchased comprehensive and collision coverage.
-Review your policy's declarations to get an understanding of these coverages.
-(If you're an Esurance policyholder,
+Review your policy's declarations page to get an understanding of these coverages.
+(If you're an Esurance policyholder, check yours online.)

 where can i get gap insurance and what does it cost?

 If you don't already have gap insurance, check with your car insurance company.
 Most insurers offer this coverage or a variant called loan/lease coverage.
 Gap coverage usually costs a few extra dollars a month, but rates can vary.